Please click here to learn about our coronavirus response and prioritizing your health.

 Whether it be methamphetamine, cocaine, or prescription-based amphetamines, stimulants are a problem for many people in the U.S. and, arguably, worldwide.
 Available data shows 6.6% or roughly 16 million people in the U.S. have a problem with stimulants.
 Although the mechanism is slightly different compared to opioids, stimulants also alter dopamine levels in the brain.
 But it does not stop there as they also interfere with norepinephrine levels, a neurotransmitter that works with adrenaline to help regulate heart rate and blood circulation.
 Increased levels of norepinephrine are behind the increased alertness, attention, and energy that most experience when they abuse stimulants.
 The increase in dopamine, meanwhile, triggers a calm euphoria that makes some people not only become more talkative but also drives them to behave differently.

-Marijuana
+Cannabis or Marijuana

 Substances Most Likely To Make Someone Share Their True Feelings and Reveal Their True Colors